-As shown in Table 3, sex significantly affected (P $\leq$ 0.01 and P $\leq$ 0.001) body weight of the tested rabbits at all post-weaning ages evaluated, except at 4 wk.
+As shown in Table 3, sex significantly affected ( $P \le 0.01$ or $P \le 0.001$ ) body weight of the tested rabbits at all evaluated post-weaning ages, except that at 4-Wks. (weaning).
 Results demonstrated that, on average, females do better than males at most investigated ages, with very little variation in their respective performances.
 This result aligns with the findings of Abou Khadiga et al. (2008), who revealed that females were distinguished in terms of body weight from 4 to 12 Wk.
 Several authors, on the other hand, reported that sex had very little and insignificant effect (Abdel-Ghany et al., 2000b; Abdel-Azeem et al., 2007 and Rabie et al., 2019).